(click to skip ahead)

 — — —

-Here’s another example that could probably work for a few of the prompts above, especially prompts 1 and 3 (and probably 4).
+Here’s another example that could probably work for a few of the prompts above, especially Options A and E. (Note that this example was written for an older version of Dartmouth’s prompts with a slightly longer word count.)

 Example: